 Care for your lapis lazuli jewelry the way you do other gemstones.
 It should be protected from acidic substances and not be exposed to too much sunlight.
 A lapis lazuli that has grown dull from wear can be re-polished at any time.
 Any piece you own will be sure to be noticed, and will be treasured by you and anyone to whom you pass it down.

-Peridot, the August birthstone, has a long history adorning both people and famous architecture.
+Peridot is the August birthstone and the anniversary stone for the 16th year of marriage.
+It has a long history adorning both people and famous architecture.
 Cologne Cathedral’s shrine to the Three Holy Kings is bedecked with 200 carat peridots.
 And some historians believe that Cleopatra’s notorious collection of emeralds may have actually been peridot instead.
 Originally mined on an island owned by Egypt now called Zabargad, in the Red Sea, peridot is also found in China, Tanzania, Myanmar, Vietnam, Pakistan, Norway, Australia and Arizona.
 Some of the most precious and beautiful specimens of peridot are currently coming from Kashmir.

 Peridot was created in the early formation of the Earth.
 As the earth’s hot magma cooled to igneous rock, peridot came to be.
 It has also been found in meteorites that have fallen to Earth.
 Unlike many gemstones, peridot only comes in green -- though its color varies from light yellow to dark olive, and even brownish green.
 The depth of color is a result of the iron content in the stone.